jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # Profit!!! 💸

-^ 1.0 is really important to me, because it makes Carthage "real."
+^ 1.0 is really important to me, because it makes Carthage “real.”
 We have an 0.7 release to do, and then 1.0 is up right after that, so it shouldn’t be too long now.
 Keep an eye out!